What Local Offices Can I Run for?

 4. Counties

-So what exactly do these branches of government do?
-Let’s dig into the responsibilities for each type of local government:
+So, what exactly do these branches of government do?
+Let’s dig into the responsibilities of each type of local government:

 • City (or municipal) governments ensure that cities have fire and police departments.
 They provide and maintain utilities (e.g., sewers and water).
 They also maintain parks, roads, streetlights, and so on.
-In many places, the city hall or town office is where residents pay vehicle registration fees.
+In many places, residents pay vehicle registration fees in the city hall or town office.
 Residents pay property taxes directly to the town or city as well.
 In addition, city governments develop plans for economic development and other area improvements.

 • County governments can oversee things like police and fire department services.
 Additional functions of county government include managing courthouses and autopsies.
-County offices are also responsible for managing birth, marriage, and death records and for overseeing voter registration and election results.
+County offices also manage birth, marriage, and death records and oversee voter registration and election results.
 Finally, this type of government will oversee infrastructure development and management (e.g., building roads, maintaining bridges, etc.).

 • School districts oversee the operations of local public schools.
-The districts not only ensure schools receive funding and equipment, but also keep schools aligned with academic goals and help curb in-school social issues (e.g., food insecurity and bullying).
-School districts may even oversee these functions in multiple towns to accommodate rural areas or small towns without enough of a population to sustain their own districts.
+The districts ensure schools receive funding and equipment, keep schools aligned with academic goals, and help curb in-school social issues (e.g., food insecurity and bullying).
+School districts may even oversee these functions in multiple towns to accommodate rural areas or small towns without enough population to sustain their districts.

 • Special districts oversee one specific service.
-For example, the parks aren’t managed by the same districts that manage roads.
+For example, the same districts that manage roads don't manage the parks.
 These districts provide ongoing maintenance for services (e.g., water, waste disposal, cemetery management, agriculture, etc.).

 With these local government roles in mind, you’re ready to start narrowing down what office you’ll run for.